c0un7-z3r0/Anet-A8/README.md

 # Anet A8
- A list of stuff for the Anet A8 I used
+ A list of stuff for the Anet A8

 ## Printable Upgrade Parts
  - **[Anet A8 E3D V6 Bowden MODULAR X Carriage V4 *BEST ONE*](https://www.thingiverse.com/thing:2193695)**